amazon-ion/ion-element-kotlin/README.md

       narrower sub-interface or `AnyElement`.
     - ... more than one type of Ion data should have the narrowest possible return type, for instance:
         - A function that will only ever return s-expressions should have the `SexpElement` return type.
+        - A function that may return lists or s-expressions should have the `SeqElement` return type.
-        - A function that will return lists or s-expressions should have the `ContainerElement` return type.
+        - A function that may return structs, lists or s-expressions should have the `ContainerElement` return type.

 ## `IonElement` Constructors